MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1712.md

 ### Try it out!
 **In the Configuration Manager console:**
 Deploy to a user or device multiple applications for installation, as either available or required (with the deadline in the future).
 Do not require administrator approval.
-See [Deploy applications](/sccm/apps/deploy-use/deploy-applications) for more information.
+For more information, see [Deploy applications](/sccm/apps/deploy-use/deploy-applications).

 **In Software Center:**
  1. The **Applications** tab should open by default.